 General bloodwork should be undertaken.
 If labs were recently performed, the records should be reviewed for liver, kidney, electrolyte, blood sugar, anemia, hormonal (e.g., thyroid) and other abnormalities diagnostic of physical conditions affecting attentional state.

 Beyond performing a history and physical, labs provide the physician with a wealth of information about overall health that might impact ADD or ADD-like symptoms.

 Labs and Substance Abuse

-It is prudent to check a urinalysis for the presence of substances that impair attention, include drugs of abuse in order to rule out drug or alcohol intoxication (or withdrawal) as the cause of attentional problems.
-It is a well-known clinical fact that the addict hooked on stimulants is famous for “impersonating” ADD to the unsuspecting clinician in order to get their drugs of choice, in which case a urine test may be crucial to know what is really going on.
+It may be prudent to check a urinalysis for the presence of substances that impair attention, including drugs of abuse in order to rule out drug or alcohol intoxication (or withdrawal) as the cause of attentional problems.
+It is a well-known clinical fact that a person addicted to stimulants may impersonate ADD to the unsuspecting clinician in order to get their drugs of choice.
+This is sometimes called “doctor shopping.”
+A urine test may be crucial to know what is really going on.

 ADD / ADHD TREATMENT